Public liability insurance

 To get the right amount, think about:

-How often you interact with the public or their property, as the more chances for something to go wrong, the more cover it might be useful to have.
+How often you interact with the public or their property.
+If there is a greater chance for something to go wrong, it might be worth considering a higher level of cover.

-How likely you are to cause them or their property harm, as riskier businesses involving things like heavy machinery may do well to have more cover in place than less risky ones.
+How likely you are to cause them or their property harm.
+Riskier businesses involving things like heavy machinery may do well to have more cover in place than less risky ones.

 How many employees you have, as the more people your business employs, the higher the risk of something going wrong.
 The more employees you have, the more cover you’re likely to need.